US inflation soared 7.9% in past year, a fresh 40-year high | Headlines

 US inflation soared 7.9% in past year, a fresh 40-year high

-Propelled by surging costs for gas, food and housing, consumer inflation jumped 7.9 over the past year, the sharpest spike since 1982 and likely only a harbinger of even higher prices to come.The increase reported Thursday by the Labor Department reflected the 12 months ending in February and didnt include most of the oil and gas price increases that followed Russias invasion of Ukraine on Feb.
+Propelled by surging costs for gas, food and housing, consumer inflation jumped 7.9 over the past year, the sharpest spike since 1982 and likely only a harbinger of even higher prices to come.The increase reported Thursday by the Labor Department reflected the 12 months ending in February and didnt include the oil and gas price surges that followed Russias invasion of Ukraine on Feb.
 24.

 - Country: